faithvoid/script.cortanachat/README.md

 - Integrate some sort of user authentication?
 SSL?
 - Group chat support? (likely possible with one host as a message relay)
 - VoIP / voice chat? (most likely impossible)
+- Basic file transfer? (possible, but needs to be there for a reason).

 ## Bugs:
 - Currently, messages with commas (,) don't show up properly in the notifications. but they'll show up just fine in the "Received Messages" section!
 So if you receive a (half) blank message, that's probably why.
 Try not to use them!